pierpal/ARGON/README.md

 **TODO list**

+-	Use physical position for tree from/to output.
 -	Enable specifying piecewise constant/exponential periods in demographic file format (fewer lines).
 May integrate with the [Demographic Language Parser](https://github.com/pierpal/DemographicLanguageParser).

 **Known issues**